Requiem998811/Final-Project/README.md

 Description of each file

-project.ipynb: this file is my code and it's my presentation
+project.ipynb: this file is my code and my presentation.

 read database.ipynb: this file is used to read tables from database.